op7ic/BlueTeam.Lab/README.md

 # Contributing

-Contributions, fixes, and improvements can be submitted directly against this project as a GitHub issue or pull request.
+Contributions, fixes, and improvements can be submitted directly for this project as a GitHub issue or a pull request.

 # Directory Structure